KennethTrecy/chearmyp_token/README.md

 ```

 ## Origin
-It was in a repository with the lexer library of Chearmyp parser.
+It was in a repository with the lexer library of Chearmyp.
 Yet, it has been forked for better
 development of future libraries.

 The repository was based from [`filled_bare_metal`] branch of [Feo Template].